exameets-1/skillverse/public/markdown-blogs/best-coaching-centre-in-kadapa.md

 **Modular Learning with Real Assessments**: Rather than semester-long theoretical courses, they created focused modules with practical assessments at each stage.
 Students can't progress until they've mastered current concepts, ensuring solid fundamentals.

 **Project-Based Learning**: Every course includes a minimum of three hands-on projects, culminating in a capstone project that students can showcase to employers.
-This isn't just about learning syntax—it's about building portfolios.
+This isn't just about learning syntax-it's about building portfolios.

 **Small Batch Sizes**: With a maximum of 15 students per batch, instructors can provide personalized attention and adapt to different learning paces.